 Insurance: General liability and other policies for the first year are often around $2,000.

 Another cost that isn’t included is three to six months of operating expenses.
 Having this extra cash on hand serves as a safety net for unexpected costs or slow business months.

 How profitable is a frozen yogurt shop?

-When looking at profitability, be sure to consider seasonal fluctuations as yogurt sales tend to be higher in the summer months and lower in winter.
+Keep in mind that this is a simplified example, and when looking at profitability, be sure to consider seasonal fluctuations, as yogurt sales tend to be higher in the summer months and lower in winter.

 What is the NAICS code for a frozen yogurt shop?

 The NAICS code for a frozen yogurt shop is 722213, which is classified under Snack and Nonalcoholic Beverage Bars.